kedacore/keda-docs/content/docs/2.5/scalers/newrelic.md

       nrAccount: 1234567
       # Required: nrQueryKey - Api key to connect to New Relic
       nrQueryKey: "NRAK-xxxxxxxxxxxxxxxxxxxxxxxxxxx"
-      # Required: nrRegion - Region to query data for
+      # Optional: nrRegion - Region to query data for
       nrRegion: "US"
       # Required: metricName
       metricName: "duration"